rico345100/socket.io-file-client/readme.md

 ### Events
 SocketIOFile provides these events.
 Some of property is slight different than servers, like wrote -> sent.

+#### ready (ADDED ON 2.0.12)
+Fired on ready to upload files.
+Everytime you create new SocketIOFileClient object, it receives some upload information from server like chunkSize, mimeType like other things.
+So if you send the file before sync those meta data, your upload won't work properly.
+Personally, I recommend create single SocketIOFileClient object first, and make upload after ready events fired.

 #### start
 Fired on starting file upload.
 This means server grant your uploading request and create empty file to begin writes.
 Argument has:
 - String name: Name of the file